microsoft/fluentui/packages/react-hooks/README.md

   - The component is attempting to switch between controlled and uncontrolled

 Note that all warnings except `controlledUsage` will only be shown on first render.
 New `controlledUsage` warnings may be shown later based on prop changes.
 All warnings are shown synchronously during render (not wrapped in `useEffect`) for easier tracing/debugging.

+## Deprecated hooks

+### useConstCallback

+This hook was intended for creating callbacks which have no dependencies, and therefore never need to change.
+It works fine if everyone using it is extremely mindful of how closures work, but that's not a safe assumption--so in practice, usage of this hook tends to result in bugs like unintentionally capturing the first value of a prop and not respecting updates (when updates should be respected).

+If absolutely necessary, you can imitate `useConstCallback`'s behavior with `useConst`: `const myCallback = useConst(() => () => { /* callback body */ })`.
+(The extra function wrapper is necessary to prevent the callback itself from being interpreted as an initializer.)